Darren Sharper: 1999

-On January 8, 1999, it was announced that head coach Mike Holmgren had accepted the general manager/head coaching position with the Seattle Seahawks.
-On January 12, 1999, the Green Bay Packers hired Philadelphia Eagles' head coach Ray Rhodes as the new head coach for the 1999 season.
+On January 8, 1999, head coach Mike Holmgren accepted the general manager/head coaching position with the Seattle Seahawks.
+On January 12, 1999, the Green Bay Packers hired Ray Rhodes as the new head coach.
 Defensive coordinator Emmitt Thomas retained Sharper and LeRoy Butler as the starting safeties to start the regular season.

-On November 14, 1999, Sharper recorded 11 combined tackles and made his first career sack on quarterback Jason Garrett during a 27–13 loss at the Dallas Cowboys in Week 10.
-On December 26, 1999, Sharper collected a season-high 12 combined tackles during a 29–10 loss at the Tampa Bay Buccaneers in Week 16.
-He started in all 16 games for the second consecutive season and finished the 1999 season with a career-high 113 combined tackles and three interceptions.
+On October 10, 1999, Sharper made seven combined tackles (four solo), a pass deflection, and secured a 26–23 victory against the Tampa Bay Buccaneers by intercepting a pass Trent Dilfer threw to wide receiver Reidel Anthony with 23 seconds remaining in the fourth quarter.
+In Week 9, he set a recorded 11 combined tackles (10 solo), set a season-high with two pass deflections, and intercepted a pass Jim Miller threw to wide receiver Marcus Robinson during a 14–13 loss to the Chicago Bears.
+On November 14, 1999, Sharper recorded 11 combined tackles (10 solo) and made his first career sack on quarterback Jason Garrett during a 27–13 loss at the Dallas Cowboys.
+On December 26, 1999, Sharper collected a season-high 12 combined tackles (eight solo) during a 29–10 loss at the Tampa Bay Buccaneers in Week 16.
+He started in all 16 games for the second consecutive season and finished the 1999 season with a career-high 113 combined tackles (86 solo), five pass deflections, and three interceptions.

 2000

-On January 2, 2000, the Green Bay Packers fired head coach Ray Rhodes and his coaching staff after they failed to qualify for the playoffs and finished with an 8–8 record.
-On January 17, 2000, the Green Bay Packers announced the hiring of Seattle Seahawks' offensive coordinator Mike Sherman as their new general manager/head coach.
-Sherman previously held the tight ends coaching positional from 1997 to 1999.
-Sharper and LeRoy Butler returned as the Packers' starting safeties for the third consecutive season, but their first under new defensive coordinator Ed Donatell.
-On September 24, 2000, Sharper collected a season-high ten combined tackles and intercepted two passes by Cardinals' quarterback Jake Plummer during a 29–3 victory at the Arizona Cardinals in Week 4.
-In Week 10, he recorded seven combined tackles and intercepted two pass attempts by quarterback Daunte Culpepper in the Packers' 26–20 win against the Minnesota Vikings.
-On December 14, 2000, it was announced that Sharper was selected to play in the 2001 Pro Bowl as part of the NFC roster, marking the first Pro Bowl selection of his career.
-He started in all 16 games in 2000 and recorded 92 combined tackles, one sack, and led the entire league with nine interceptions.
+On January 2, 2000, the Green Bay Packers fired head coach Ray Rhodes after they finished with an 8–8 record.
+On January 17, 2000, the Green Bay Packers hired Mike Sherman as their new general manager/head coach.
+Defensive coordinator Ed Donatell named Sharper and LeRoy Butler as the starting safeties to begin the season.

+On September 3, 2000, Sharper started in the Green Bay Packers' home-opener against the New York Jets and made eight combined tackles (seven solo), one pass deflection, and intercepted a pass Vinny Testaverde threw to Wayne Chrebet as they lost 16–20.
+In Week 4, Sharper set a season-high with ten combined tackles (seven solo), four pass deflections, and intercepted two passes by Jake Plummer during a 29–3 victory at the Arizona Cardinals.
+In Week 10, he recorded seven combined tackles (six solo) and intercepted two pass attempts by Daunte Culpepper during a 26–20 win against the Minnesota Vikings.
+In Week 16, he made three solo tackles, a pass deflection, and set a career-high with his ninth interception of the season on a pass Daunte Culpeper threw to Cris Carter during a 33–28 victory at the Minnesota Vikings.
+On December 14, 2000, it was announced that Sharper was selected for the 2001 Pro Bowl, marking the first Pro Bowl selection of his career.
+He started in all 16 games in 2000 and recorded 92 combined tackles (72 solo), 17 pass deflections, one sack, and led the entire league with nine interceptions.